martenc/tensorflow-tweet-generator/README.md

     python train.py
 4.  generate sample from the trained models, which only takes a few seconds:\
     python sample.py
-5.  thats it! ....and you can modify parameters like number of words generated in the "train.py" file
+5.  thats it! ....and you can modify parameters like number of words generated in the "sample.py" file

+**Notes
+- You don't need the "/data/halloweenesque/vocab.pkl" file in order to create a trained model.
+- Your generated models are chunk af, e.g. >= 1GB so they're ignored from this repo

 **Tools:**